Alabama vs San Diego State Players to Watch - Sweet 16

 Top Players to Watch: Alabama vs. San Diego State - Sweet 16

-The Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) are slated to match up for their Sweet 16 matchup on Friday at KFC Yum!
+The Alabama Crimson Tide (31-5) and the San Diego State Aztecs (29-6) are set to meet for their Sweet 16 matchup on Friday at KFC Yum!
 Center, with a tip-off time of 6:30 PM ET.
-When these two teams hit the floor, Brandon Miller and Matt Bradley are two players to watch.
+When these two teams hit the court, Brandon Miller and Matt Bradley are two players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!